Cherreads

 Camille looked at Neil, smiling.
-"Are you jealous, brother?" she asked, with one eyebrow raised beyond the other.
+"Are you jealous, brother?" she asked, with one eyebrow raised higher than the other.

 Half bent towards his plate, Neil stopped.
-The fast-approaching spoon to the mouth stopped too and he looked up at his sister.
+The spoon halfway to his mouth stopped too and he looked up at his sister.
 In fact, everyone looked at her.
 She kept smirking at him.

-"I beg your pardon," he said, with a deeper, quieter voice, shaking his head to remove the hair from over his left eye.
+"I beg your pardon," he said, in a deeper, quieter voice, shaking his head to remove the hair from over his left eye.

 "'Scum like him'?
 He bested all of us, bro."
 Camille's smile slowly disappeared.
 "Why are you so threatened if we think he knows something you don't?"